Explore

 Kansas City International Airport

 Kansas City International Airport serves 11 million passengers each year, with daily non-stop flights to 50 destinations.
 Flights to and out of KC are among the most affordable in the U.S. due to a mix of low-cost and major airlines.
-A brand new $1.5 billion single terminal is currently under construction and scheduled to open in 2023, ushering in a whole new era of air service and travel experience in KC.

 Ready to plan your visit?
 Our friends at VisitKC are here to help.